dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-workflows-to-github-apps.rst

 The title consists of:
 ``<sourceControl>/<organization name>/<repository name>/<optional workflow name>:<version name>``

-If you see a workflow name inserted, you must include the name field in your ``/.dockstore.yml``.
+If you see a workflow name inserted, you must include the name field in your .dockstore.yml file.

 .. code:: yaml